-There are many ways to get to know the great Central Park but if you want a comfortable and at the same time fun, choose an electric scooter.
-On this scooter you can tour many of the nooks and crannies and places of interest that the park has without getting tired.
+There are many ways to get to know the great Central Park but if you want a comfortable and at the same time fun way, choose an electric scooter.
+On this scooter you will be able to visit many of the corners and places of interest that the park has without getting tired.

 There are guided tours throughout the park that will also give you the details of each monument.
 And I assure you that a guide who accompanies you throughout the tour will be very useful because otherwise, you could get lost in its thousands of nooks and crannies.
-In addition, the electric scooter will take you to many more places in this great urban park of more than 4 km long.
+In addition, the electric scooter will make you reach many more sites of this great urban park of more than 4 km long.

 51. Take a photo shoot in Brooklyn

-If you love the world of photography, this plan will interest you.
-Thanks to a session with a professional photographer in Brooklyn, you will be able to take a great souvenir of New York.
+If you love the world of photography this plan will interest you.
+Thanks to a session with a professional photographer in Brooklyn, you can take a great souvenir of New York.
 This experience will take you through emblematic places, perfect to get spectacular photos, such as Dumbo, Rockefeller Center, Manhattan Borough or Times Square.

 You can choose your route and the duration of the session and after a few days you will have your photos ready to download.
-Don't you just love the plan?
+Do you fancy the plan?
 The hard part will be choosing which ones you want to share on your social networks...

 52. Go to a jazz concert in Harlem

-Harlem is one of the most culturally vibrant neighborhoods in New York and you can feel it in the nightlife of the area.
+Harlem is one of the most culturally vibrant neighborhoods in New York and you can feel it in the nightclubs in the area.
 The best jazz clubs are there and experiencing a live concert in one of them, whether you are passionate about this musical style or not, will make you feel like a real American.